monamaret/websearch-mcp/README.md

 ### Common Issues

-1. **Connection Refused**: Ensure the server is running and the port is correct
+1. Connection Refused: Ensure the server is running and the port is correct
-2. **No Search Results**: Check your internet connection and verify DuckDuckGo is accessible
+2. No Search Results: Check your internet connection and verify DuckDuckGo is accessible
-3. **WebSocket Errors**: Ensure your client supports WebSocket connections
+3. WebSocket Errors: Ensure your client supports WebSocket connections

 ### Logging